airfork/uts-dpm-frontend/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build` to build the project, run `ng build:prod` to run production build.
 The build artifacts will be stored in the `dist/` directory.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Further help